BUILDING A SUCCESSFUL, SUSTAINABLE WRITING BUSINESS. WITHOUT NICHING.

 MultiTalented Writers is a community of writers who refuse to chain themselves down to one topic for the rest of their lives.

-We reject the idea of niching, choosing instead to write about mutiple subjects and in various formats.
+We reject the idea of niching, choosing instead to write about multiple subjects and in various formats.

 This blog is here to help multi-niche writers build successful and sustainable writing businesses while honouring their multitalented personalities.
 We recognize that writers are creative people who need variety to stay fresh and to continue being passionate about their craft.

-On this blog, you can learn how to get your business off the ground, and continue growing as a writer and as a person.
-You can also connect with like-minded writers on our Facebook group.
+On this blog, you can learn how to get your business off the ground and continue growing as a writer and as a person.

 The History of the MultiTalented Writers Website